Crate nom

 assert_eq!(multi(c), Ok(("azerty", Vec::new())));

-Here are some basic combining macros available:
+Here are some basic combinators available:

-• opt: will make the parser optional (if it returns the O type, the new parser returns Option<O>)
+• opt: Will make the parser optional (if it returns the O type, the new parser returns Option<O>)

-• many0: will apply the parser 0 or more times (if it returns the O type, the new parser returns Vec<O>)
+• many0: Will apply the parser 0 or more times (if it returns the O type, the new parser returns Vec<O>)

-• many1: will apply the parser 1 or more times
+• many1: Will apply the parser 1 or more times

-There are more complex (and more useful) parsers like tuple!, which is used to apply a series of parsers then assemble their results.
+There are more complex (and more useful) parsers like tuple, which is used to apply a series of parsers then assemble their results.

 Example with tuple: